akhalil-qa/WhatsCrypt/README.md

-# WhatsCrypt - Encrypt Your WhatsApp Conversation!
+# WhatsCrypt - Encrypt Your WhatsApp Conversations!
 A script to provide an end-to-end encryption on top of WhatApp web-client.

 ## Purpose